magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 <!--- ACP2E-175-->

-*  {{ site.data.var.ee }} no longer throws an internal error when you try to add a disabled child of a configurable product to the cart.
+*  {{ site.data.var.ce }} no longer throws an internal error when you try to add a disabled child of a configurable product to the cart.

 ### Customer